 4 Add the squash to the tomato sauce.
 Stir well and continue cooking for 5 minutes, or until the vegetables are tender.
 Add more water, if needed.

-5 Cook the eggs: Break each egg into its own individual cup.
-Use the back of a spoon to make 4 indentations in the tomato mixture, then carefully pour one egg to each indentation, being careful not to break the yolk.
+5 Cook the eggs: BUse the back of a spoon to make 4 indentations in the tomato mixture.
+Break one of the eggs into a measuring cup and then carefully pour it into an indentation, being careful not to break the yolk.
+Repeat with the remaining eggs.
 Cover the pan and cook over medium heat for 8 minutes or until the whites are set (the yolks will still be runny).

 6 Serve: Garnish the dish with dabs of pesto and fresh basil leaves.
 Serve straight from the pan to individual dishes.